Models, Inference & Algorithms (MIA)

 Upcoming MIA Talks

-Thank you for joining us for our MIA 10-Year Anniversary Celebration!
-Stay tuned for the recorded panel.
+Thank you for joining us for our MIA 10-Year Anniversary Celebration this fall!
+The panel is now available for viewing.

 Watch - MIA Over the Last 10 Years.